openssl/openssl/Configurations/README.md

                                   objs => [ "PATH/TO/objectfile", ... ],
                                   deps => [ "PATH/TO/otherlibfile", ... ]);

-                  'lib' has the base (static) library ffile name *without* extension.
+                  'lib' has the base (static) library filename *without* extension.
 This is useful in case supporting files are needed (such as import libraries on Windows).